ros-sports/rqt_image_overlay-docs/index.rst

 * Inability to toggle layers on/off
 * Had to write code to subscribe to the topics and image
 * Had to write code tp publish the output image
-* Can’t easily reuse the code to draw a certain msg type between projects
+* Can't easily reuse the code to draw a certain msg type between projects
-* Have to recompile to add/remove layers, can’t do this during runtime
+* Have to recompile to add/remove layers, can't do this during runtime

 We're happy you're here!
 ************************